CENDARI/documentation/source/user/writing_arg.rst

 corresponding Wikipedia page
 (such as http://en.wikipedia.org/wiki/Leon_Trotsky),
-choose the correct entry and then copy and paste the link into the field *Resolve* in the NTE.
+choose the correct entry and then copy and paste the link into the field :menuselection:`Resolve` in the NTE.
-Afterwards replace the beginning of the link ‘http:// en.wikipedia.org/wiki’ with ‘http://dbpedia.org/ resource/’ and click on *Save*.
-In the right-hand column the number of all related documents and notes will be shown, and you see these documents by clicking on the tabs in the middle of your working space (*Related notes*, *Related documents*, *Related entities*).
+Afterwards replace the beginning of the link :menuselection:`http:// en.wikipedia.org/wiki` with :menuselection:`http://dbpedia.org/ resource/ --> Save`.
+In the right-hand column the number of all related documents and notes will be shown, and you see these documents by clicking on the tabs in the middle of your working space (:menuselection:`Related notes`, :menuselection:`Related documents`, :menuselection:`Related entities`).

 .. image:: ./images/TUG_03.png